Raman Optical Activity Induced by Ferroaxial Order in NiTiO$_3$: Abstract

 \section{Abstract}

-\textbf{ Raman optical activity (ROA)---the dependence of Raman scattered light intensity on the circular polarization of incident and scattered light---has traditionally been associated with chiral molecules and magnetic materials.
-In this study, we demonstrate that ROA can also arise in ferroaxial materials that possess spatial inversion and time-reversal symmetries.
-Using circularly polarized Raman spectroscopy on single-crystalline $\ce{NiTiO3}$, we observed a pronounced ROA signal in the cross-circular polarization configuration, which correlates with the ferroaxial domain structure.
-Our symmetry analysis and tight-binding model calculations reveal that the natural ROA (NROA) originates from the ferroaxial order and persists even within the electric dipole approximation.
-These results establish ROA as a powerful probe of ferroaxial order in centrosymmetric systems. }
+Raman optical activity (ROA), the dependence of Raman intensity on the circular polarization of incident and scattered light, has traditionally been \eraseb{\addb{associated with}}\addb{observed in} chiral molecules and magnetic materials\addb{,} \addb{where inversion or time-reversal symmetry is broken}. \eraseb{\addb{In this study,}}\addb{Here} we demonstrate that ROA can also arise in \eraseb{\addb{ferroaxial materials that possess spatial inversion and time-reversal symmetries}}\addb{a centrosymmetric and non-magnetic ferroaxial crystal}.
+Using circularly polarized Raman spectroscopy on single-crystalline $\ce{NiTiO3}$, we observed a pronounced ROA signal in the cross-circular polarization configuration\addb{s}, which correlates with the ferroaxial domain structure.
+Our symmetry analysis\addb{,} \addb{first-principles calculations of phonons,} and tight-binding model calculations reveal that the natural ROA\eraseb{\addb{ (NROA)}} originates from the ferroaxial order and persists even within the electric dipole approximation.
+These results establish ROA as a powerful probe of ferroaxial order in centrosymmetric systems.